Protecting Parkland: Save Golden Pond

 Care and Repair Needed for Golden Pond

 Golden Pond in Crocheron is the jewel of Bayside.
 Sitting at the end of 35th Ave, the pond provides natural areas landscape, wildlife viewing, and fishing areas.
 Friends of Crocheron has been advocating for a Natural Areas Restoration of the pond before it was decimated by Ida in September 2021.
-Local journalist Katherine Donlevy wrote Ida ‘mudslide’ into pond piques concern about the incident and interviewed Dana Gumb, who is a volunteer of Friends of Crocheron & John Golden Park along with the Urban Civic Engineer for the Staten Island Bluebelt, a large water project in Staten Island to manage flooding.
+Local journalist Katherine Donlevy wrote Ida ‘mudslide’ into pond piques concern about the incident and interviewed Dana Gumb, who is a volunteer of Friends of Crocheron & John Golden Park along with the Chief of the Staten Island Bluebelt, a large water project in Staten Island to manage flooding.
 Dana is quoted as saying:

 “The mudslide situation is a dramatic instance where you have material lowering the depth, making the pond more shallow.
 The pond water heats faster [when it’s shallower].
 The sunlight penetrates the full depth of the pond.
 The warmer the water, the less oxygen, so the less marine life can survive there, and there’s less food for wading birds ...
 You’re talking about a whole ecosystem that’s being degraded by it being filled with sediment.”

 In the summer of 2025, Emilia, a local GS, chose to do her Silver Award to study and help clean up damage from Ida.
 Her work found that the debris from the mudslide and retaining wall had lowered the depth of the pond and had raised the water temperature.
+These changes to Golden Pond disrupt what Prudue University, More than just a puddle, (2021) calls the "balance between nutrients, plant growth, fish populations, water chemistry, sedimentation and other factors must be maintained to maximize the health and utility of a pond."

 Citizen Scientist Research, Summer '25